 the map they give you, then it’s a scavenger hunt.

-One man, pausing by the grave of Sartre and Beauvoir,
+One man, prowling the grave of Sartre and Beauvoir,

 fired off the Canon round his neck, turned to his wife

-and declared, “Next one.”
-It was getting near lunchtime.
+and declared, “Next.”
+It was getting close to lunch.

-When I found it in the shadow of a taller
+Finding it in the shadow of a much taller

 but was suddenly taken with wondering why

-his name was sandwiched between those of his parents
+his name was sandwiched between those of his mother

 and stepfather—it might as well have been the stepfather’s—